Non-archimedean integrals as limits of complex integrals: Pseudo-polyhedra

 The purpose of this section is to describe the domains on which we shall integrate our forms, in both the archimedean and non-archimedean settings.
 These domains will be the preimages under functions of the form $\loga \abs f$ (\resp $\logb \val f$) of some specific subsets of $(R\cup\{-\infty\})^n$ (\resp $(\R\cup\{-\infty\})^n$) that we call \emph{pseudo-polyhedra}.

-\begin{defi} Let $S$ be a non-trivial divisible ordered abelian group (in practice we shall consider only cases where $S$ underlies a real-closed field).
+\begin{defi} Let $S$ be a non-trivial divisible ordered abelian group with additive notation (in practice we shall consider only cases where $S$ underlies a real-closed field).
 A subset of $(S\cup\{-\infty\})^m$ is called a \emph{pseudo-polyhedron} if it is a finite union of sets of the form

 where \begin{itemize}[label=$\diamond$] \item $I$ and $J$ are subsets of $\{1,\ldots, m\}$ that partition it; \item for $1 \leq i \leq m$, $a_i$ and $b_i$ are elements of $S$; \item for $1 \leq j \leq r$, $\phi_j$ is an affine form whose linear part has coefficients in $\Q$. \end{itemize}